If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 While it's the ultimate in convenience, the capsule system means higher operating costs.
 But it is still much less expensive than going to the coffee shop every day.
 The capsule system also limits what kind of coffee you can brew.
 Also note that you have to use pre-ground coffee, which by definition will not be as rich as fresh ground.

-The Lattissima does have settings for four types of drinks: macchiato, espresso, cappuccino, and latte.
+The Nespresso Lattissima does have settings for four types of drinks: macchiato, espresso, cappuccino, and latte.
 The sliding drip tray lets you use taller mugs.
 It also features removable milk and water reservoirs to make cleaning and refilling easy.

 Hot milk system helps you effortlessly produce steamed milk beverages.